“Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”

 - Repair “broken” mitochondria

-- Kill off “good for nothing” mitochondria so it’s not freeloading from your body
+- Kill off “good for nothing” mitochondria so they’re not freeloading off your body

 3. Master your thoughts